War and Peace - A Review | Pushing the Wave

 While I am aware that I am treading on very dangerous ground here, I have tried, and failed, many times to appreciate a single novel by Charles Dickens.
 Of course, A Christmas Carol stands out as a brilliant story, beautifully told but its brilliance and beauty is really so impressive only because one is aware that this is same author that wrote, for example, A Tale of Two Cities.
 One or two memorable passages aside, this is a trite book of little merit.
 How can the author of that and all those other dreary works have written something so enthralling as A Christmas Carol, one wonders.

-I mention Dickens not because I want to have a go at someone who many, puzzlingly, regard as the greatest novelist of the Victorian era but rather to make the point that so much is made of Dickens nowadays, especially in England, and he is treated as if he is some kind of literary deity (much like Jane Austen was 10 years ago), whereas I would care to wager that most people who hold Dickens in such high regard do so because of his reputation, not because of his actual qualities as a writer.
+I mention Dickens not because I want to have a go at someone who many, puzzlingly, regard as the greatest novelist of the Victorian era but rather to make the point that so much is made of Dickens nowadays, especially in England, and he is treated as if he is some kind of literary deity (much like Jane Austen was 10 years ago), whereas I would care to wager that many people who hold Dickens in such high regard do so because of his reputation, not because of his actual qualities as a writer.

 All that to say that I was mightily disappointed when I tried to wade through his thick, treacly prose, in a similar way that I was dismayed to find Henry James’ leaden writing drier than a bone left out in the midday sun, and the works of Joseph Conrad, well, just boring.